csparkma/berkeley-kickstarter-analysis/README.md

   - *Does length of a campaign contribute to its ultimate success or failure?*

   ##### Results
-  Based only on the findings from the two new analyses (outcomes based on goals and outcomes based on launch date), I found it difficult to answer the above questions.
-By only looking at when successful plays took place throughout the year and how many plays were successful by Goal amount, I was unable to conclude whether the `length of a campaign contributes to its success or failure.` However, we can use these as a jumping off point for additional analysis to drill in further.
+  Based only on the findings from the new analyses: *Outcomes based on Goals* and *Outcomes based on launch date*, I found it difficult to definitively answer the above questions.
+By only looking at when successful plays took place throughout the year and how many plays were successful by Goal amount, I was unable to conclude whether the `length of a campaign contributes to its success or failure.` However, we can use these as jumping off points for additional analysis to drill in further.
-   ##### Seasonality Trends
+   ##### Seasonal Trends
   Let's start by attempting to identify a seasonal trend for theatre campaigns (chart below):
    ![Outcomes based on Launch Date](https://github.com/csparkma/berkeley-kickstarter-analysis/blob/master/Outcomes%20based%20on%20Launch%20Date.png)